 - To make this in an RV kitchen: You can use any type of cooking pot with a tight-fitting lid on your stovetop (or just use aluminum foil to cover a large pot that doesn’t have a lid).

 This is one of our favorite winter camping recipes because it is cooked over a campfire and makes a really hearty meat and potatoes comfort food meal.

 Step 1.
 Get your campfire started.
 Get your camping fire starters ready to light your fire for cooking.

 Camp Cooking Tip: You will be cooking this roast beef for about 2 hours over your campfire so make sure you have your fire ring separated.

-When you are cooking campfire recipes that require an extended time period for cooking split your campfire ring.
+When you are cooking campfire meals that require an extended time period for cooking split your campfire ring.

 Step 2.
 Season the meat.
 The roast beef needs to be liberally seasoned on all sides with salt and pepper.

 Step 3.
 Prepare cast iron Dutch oven for cooking.
 You will be searing the meat with high heat so you’ll want to get your 12 inch cast iron Dutch oven preheated.